 The research expense credits are available to individuals and pass through entities for increasing research activities in Wisconsin.
 Qualified research must be undertaken for discovering information that is technological in nature, and its application must be intended for use in developing a new or improved business component.
-Substantially all of the activities of the research must be elements of a process of experimentation relating to a new or improved function, performance, reliability, or quality.
-The standard credit is equal to 5.75% of the amount by which the claimant's qualified research expenses for the taxable year exceed 50% of the average qualified research expenses for the three taxable years immediately preceding the taxable year for which the claimant claims the credit.
-If the claimant had no qualified research expenses in any of the three taxable years immediately preceding the taxable year for which the claimant claims the credit, the claimant may claim an amount equal to 2.875% of the qualified research expenses for the taxable year for which the credit is claimed.
-For research related to designing internal combustion engines for vehicles and for research related to energy efficient products, the credit is equal to 11.5% of the amount by which the claimant's qualified research expenses for the taxable year exceed 50% of the average qualified research expenses for the three taxable years immediately preceding the taxable year for which the claimant claims the credit.
-If the claimant had no qualified research expenses in any of the three taxable years immediately preceding the taxable year for which the claimant claims the credit, the claimant may claim an amount equal to 5.75% of the qualified research expenses for the taxable year for which the credit is claimed.
+Substantially all of the activities of the research must be elements of a process of experimentation relating to a new or improved function, performance, reliability or quality.
+The standard credit is equal to 5.75 percent of the amount by which the claimant's qualified research expenses for the taxable year exceed 50 percent of the average qualified research expenses for the three taxable years immediately preceding the taxable year for which the claimant claims the credit.
+If the claimant had no qualified research expenses in any of the three taxable years immediately preceding the taxable year for which the claimant claims the credit, the claimant may claim an amount equal to 2.875 percent of the qualified research expenses for the taxable year for which the credit is claimed.
+For research related to designing internal combustion engines for vehicles and for research related to energy efficient products, the credit is equal to 11.5 percent of the amount by which the claimant's qualified research expenses for the taxable year exceed 50 percent of the average qualified research expenses for the three taxable years immediately preceding the taxable year for which the claimant claims the credit.
+If the claimant had no qualified research expenses in any of the three taxable years immediately preceding the taxable year for which the claimant claims the credit, the claimant may claim an amount equal to 5.75 percent of the qualified research expenses for the taxable year for which the credit is claimed.

 Prior to 2018 the credits were entirely nonrefundable, but credit amounts could be carried forward for up to 15 years.
-Beginning in 2018, up to 10% of new unused credits could be claimed as a refundable credit, allowing credits to exceed the taxpayer's liability.
+Beginning in 2018, up to 10 percent of new unused credits could be claimed as a refundable credit, allowing credits to exceed the taxpayer's liability.
+The refundable portion of the credit was increased to 15 percent beginning in 2021 and 25 percent beginning in 2024.
 The tax expenditures for the nonrefundable and refundable portions of the credit are listed separately in Table 3.
 The total fiscal effect above is the sum of both components.
 This credit is discussed in more detail in the "Corporate Income and Franchise Taxes" chapter of this report.